-And there are a number of different options – public buses range from second class to VIP.
-There are usually around twelve second class buses each day and while they may be advertised as having air conditioning, don’t rely on it working.
-Second class buses will take about 10 to 11 hours and you can buy a ticket for around 450 baht.
+And there are a number of different options – public buses range from standard/express class to VIP.
+There are usually around 15-20 standard/express class buses each day and while they may be advertised as having air conditioning, don’t rely on it working.
+Standard/express class buses will take about 10 to 11 hours and you can buy a ticket for around 700 baht.
 First class buses provide more of the creature comforts including air-con, that should be guaranteed to work.
 There are toilets, and the seats do recline a little.
-These will set you back about 100 baht more than second class.
+These will set you back about 100 baht more than standard/express.
 The VIP buses provide the best comfort and seats that recline more.
-There are two sizes of bus, and the price is somewhere between 650 and 860 baht.
+There are two sizes of bus, and the price is somewhere between 800 and 1000 baht.

 You can catch the government run buses to Chiang Mai from Bangkok’s Northern and Northeastern bus terminal, called Mo Chit.

 There are also a number of private tour companies that run regular buses from Bangkok to Chiang Mai.
 These can be more convenient than travelling up to Mo Chit to alight one of the government-run buses, as these private buses depart from various points around Bangkok.
-The price is comparable (between 400 and 500 baht) though private buses may not be as reliable as the public ones.
+The price is comparable (between 700 baht) though private buses may not be as reliable as the public ones.

 For convenience, many travellers are persuaded to buy tickets through travel agencies in the popular tourist areas of Bangkok.
 It may seem easier on the surface, but many travel agencies are renowned for upselling their tickets – promising reclining seats and air conditioning that works, when in reality they cannot guarantee these things.
 What looks like a cheaper ticket on the surface, may end up costing you more in extras so for peace of mind get your tickets through a private tour company or the government-run buses.